1984 Summer Olympics boycott: Defection concerns

-Even with the rarity of Soviet Olympic defections, the threat of regular Soviet citizens refusing to return to their country was a recurring problem, one which was highlighted on April 30, 1984, when Sergei Kozlov, a visiting Soviet mathematician who had been in the United States for three months, had what was described as a "nervous breakdown" at Dulles International Airport just before he was scheduled to board a flight to London.
-Kozlov had told others that he was the victim of a gas attack and was possibly being followed by the KGB, and had changed his mind about returning to Europe.
+Even with the rarity of Olympic athlete defections, the threat of regular Soviet citizens refusing to return to their country was a recurring problem, one which was highlighted on April 30, 1984, when Sergei Kozlov, a Soviet mathematician visiting the United States for the past three months, had what was described as a "nervous breakdown" onboard a mobile lounge at Dulles International Airport just before he was scheduled to board a flight to London.
+Kozlov told others that he was the victim of a gas attack and was possibly being followed by the KGB, and was changing his mind about returning to Europe.
 Kozlov eventually spoke with officials from the State Department, who mistook his complaints as a genuine request for asylum.
-A short time later, the New York University professor who helped sponsor Kozlov's visit to the United States provided State Department officials with more context, describing Kozlov's overall behavior during his stay as "very disturbing", along with other accounts of Kozlov's "ramblings about various things, including pressure from the KGB and his phone being bugged".
-After learning this additional context, the State Department released Kozlov, who eventually returned to the Soviet Union, but not before the incident garnered national attention as a possible defection, leading the Soviets to make public, diplomatic protests of the State Department's handling of the event.
+A short time later, the New York University professor who helped sponsor Kozlov's visit to the United States provided State Department officials with more context, describing Kozlov's overall behavior during his stay as "very disturbing", along with other accounts of Kozlov's "ramblings about various things, including pressure from the KGB and his phone being bugged", and his insistence upon "not leaving until all CIA and KGB documents were burned".
+After learning this additional context, the State Department agreed that Kozlov was "ill" and released him, whereupon he returned to the Soviet Union but not before the incident garnered national attention as a possible defection, leading the Soviets to make public, diplomatic protests of the State Department's handling of the event.

-A telegram from Warren Zimmermann at the American Embassy in Moscow sent to the State Department in Washington theorized that the incident at Dulles Airport had ramifications for the Politburo, by hastening the date of their announcement of a decision which, since April, had been inexorably moving towards boycotting the Games:
+A telegram from Warren Zimmermann at the American Embassy in Moscow sent to the State Department in Washington theorized that the incident at Dulles Airport had ramifications for the Politburo, by hastening the date of their announcement of a decision which, since at least the beginning of April, had been inexorably moving towards boycotting the Games: